Skip to content

 Concepts

-Regions and instructions are the basic building blocks of a program written in the Proto-Assembly Language.
-We introduce the following concepts to help you understand the structure of a program written in the Proto-Assembly Language.
+Regions and instructions are the basic building blocks of a program written in Proto-Assembly Language.
+We introduce the following concepts to help you understand the structure of a program written in Proto-Assembly Language.

 • start region represents the whole program.
 It contains one or more regions among for, if, and epoch.